We work with more than 300 partners to bring you better travel deals

 Choose a month below to see average flight price and weather conditions.

 The most temperate time to book flights to Muscat is actually during the winter.
 Between the months of October and March, the temperatures range between 15 and 30 degrees, enabling you to enjoy some heat without being stifled so that you can explore the city and the beach to the full.
 In the summer months, temperatures reach around 45 degrees, which can make sightseeing more difficult and put visitors off booking flights to Muscat during this time.
 Travel during the more popular winter season is often more expensive, though many people think it is worth it, and it is still possible to get discounted accommodation and cheap flights to Muscat.
 But if you like the heat at its hottest, July and August are the best months to go – just make sure to protect yourself well against the sun rays.
 To see the city at its best, why not visit during one of the many festivals that occur there?
 For example, the Muscat Festival happens every year, usually in February, and lasts a whole month showcasing arts, music, and other cultural delights.

-When is the best time to book flights to Muscat?
+When is the best time to book a flight to Muscat?